KirillMelanich/radio_station/README.md

 2. Open your web browser and visit:
     ```shell
     http://localhost:8000/
-3. Log in using:
-    ```shell
-      admin: admin
-      password: 1234

-or create your own user using python manage.py createsuperuser

-4. Start exploring and managing the songs, genres, and artists within the Radio Station!
+3. Start exploring and managing the songs, genres, and artists within the Radio Station!

 # Folder structure: